Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 *	As a user, I would like to see a bar that shows distance, to determined how far it would be to get there.
 *	As a user, I would like to be able to zoom in on the spot to see the surrounding, to determine if launching area works for me.
 *	As a user, I would like to see the kitespots on different maps, to plan trip.
-*	As a user, I would like to know the nearest city, if am not from the area and need to look up commondations.
+*	As a user, I would like to know the nearest city, if am not from the area and need to look up commendations.

 ### Wireframes